 As one of the most isolated islands in the Bahamas, Mayaguana is also among the least developed (relying on a weekly mail boat for outside communication) and least visited by tourists.
 With modern amenities few and far between, the island appeals to adventure travellers looking to experience the pristine wildlife of the area, including iguanas and bright pink flocks of flamingos.
-Scuba diving in Mayaguana is a top draw, especially in Abraham's Bay, and bone fishing is another popular activity.
+Scuba diving in Mayaguana is world-class, especially in Abraham's Bay, and bone fishing is another popular activity.
 Some go to Mayaguana for the duck hunting season, and there are also some very good advanced off-trail bike routes available.
-The Bahamanian government has recently entered into an agreement with the American government to turn Mayaguana into a free trade zone, developing 14% of the island - almost all of its coastal areas - as resorts and tourist destinations, while trying to maintain the island's status as an eco-tourist drawcard.
+The Bahamanian government has recently entered into an agreement with the American government to turn Mayaguana into a free trade zone, developing 14 percent of the island - almost all of its coastal areas - as resorts and tourist destinations, while trying to maintain the island's status as an eco-tourism drawcard.
 However, none of the development has yet been started and the island remains as authentically isolated as ever.
 As a result, it's important to be prepared before you visit Mayaguana, as there are no ATMs or banks, and credit cards are not widely accepted.
-Accomodation and dining options are also limited and often quite basic.
+Accommodation and dining options are also limited and often quite basic.